Scroll to Learn More

 Federal and state agencies play key roles in helping us decide whether Wolbachia mosquitoes should be used to protect our native forest birds.
 The Hawaiʻi Department of Agriculture (HDOA) regulates the importation of animals and microorganisms, and the use of pesticides in the state.
 The U.S. Environmental Protection Agency (EPA) oversees registration of new pesticides.

-The purpose of releasing sterile male mosquitoes in Hawaiʻi is to reduce the number of these disease-carrying insects in our forests; this makes the trans-infected Wolbachia mosquitoes a “biopesticide.”
+The purpose of releasing incompatible male mosquitoes in Hawaiʻi is to reduce the number of these disease-carrying insects in our forests; this makes the trans-infected Wolbachia mosquitoes a “biopesticide.”
 Biopesticides use naturally-occurring microorganisms, such as the Wolbachia bacteria.
 Biopesticides are regulated by the EPA.
 7 U.S.C. §136 et seq.
 (1996).

 Experimental Use Permit

-Before any release of Wolbachia mosquitoes occurs in Hawaiʻi, the product (Wolbachia-infected males) must be field tested to show it will work.
+Before any release of Wolbachia-incompatible mosquitoes occurs in Hawaiʻi, the product (Wolbachia-infected males) must be field tested to show it will work.
 An EUP, issued by the EPA, must be obtained to authorize studies to show that the project can reduce the number of mosquitoes produced.

 Importing Microorganisms to Hawaiʻi